Elering/estfeed-datahub-docs/eng/12-metering-data.md

 Relevant Datahub services have been set up to transmit metering data.
 The intended use process is as follows:

+**NB! until 20.07.2026 the `meter-data` service is used for submitting electricity metering data**

-- The metering point operators sends a new or changed metering data message using the `meter-data` service.
+- The metering point operator sends a new or updated metering data message using the service `metering-data/electricity` for the transmission of electricity meter data (as of 20.07.2026 11:00) and `metering-data/natural-gas` for the transmission of gas meter data (as of November 2026).
+- As metering data processing is performed asynchronously in the Data Hub, the Data Hub first provides a rapid response indicating whether the message was successfully received or not.
 - Since the processing of metering data in the Datahub is asynchronous, the Datahub first gives a quick response whether the message was received or not.
 - The Datahub then queues the message.
 - The metering point operator verifies the result of processing, using `meter-data/status` service (at the `originalDocumentIdentification` position of the message, the value of the attribute of the same name that was in the `header` of the previously transmitted metering data message must be transmitted.
 The UUID value must not be reused).
 Possible results are: